-July is peak summer in Slovenia—warm, gorgeous weather, albeit without the crushing crowds of southeastern Europe’s more popular countries.
+June is the start of summer in Slovenia—warm, gorgeous weather, albeit without the crushing crowds of southeastern Europe’s more popular countries.
 The small nation is quickly becoming a popular destination for travelers in-the-know, and summertime in Slovenia means breath-taking alpine hiking, bustling city streets, and taking a rowboat out for a spin in Lake Bled.
 Wondering where to stay?
 InterContinental Ljubljana is located in Slovenia’s picturesque capital city, where you’ll find sleek, minimalist modern comforts like the shimmering, tile-lined, zero-edge pool with nearly floor-to-ceiling windows to peep out on the Alps from the hotel’s 18th-floor.

 Banff has year-round appeal but we’re partial to visiting in August, thanks to the long warm––but not hot–––days, plentiful hiking, the smell of mountain grass in the summer sun, and the sparkling waters of Lake Louise.
 Check-into the Fairmont Banff Springs, located right in the heart of Banff Park, and otherwise known as “the castle in the Rockies,” thanks to its stone stacked lobby, turreted suites, and spiral staircases, for a luxurious base camp for your most idyllic August yet.
 If you’re more of an alpine explorer that likes easy access to water, you’ll want to stay at the Fairmont Chateau Lake Louise, located just a stone's skip from the famed alpine lake.